kmgalanakis/dashboard-for-mailgun/README.txt

 == Description ==

-Mailgun Dashboard creates an administration page that contains a graph and a table that depict the statistics and the events of the selected Mailgun domain.
+Dashboard for Mailgun creates an administration page that contains a graph and a table that depict the statistics and the events of the selected Mailgun domain.
 The plugin allows to either set the domain information internally or use the information coming from the official Mailgun plugin.

 == Installation ==

-1. Upload the 'mailgun-dashboard' to the `/wp-content/plugins/` directory.
+1. Upload the 'dashboard-mailgun' to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Insert the Mailgun domain and the Mailgun API key on the settings section of the plugin or use the relevan checkbox to use the settings of the official Mailgun plugin.

 == Frequently Asked Questions ==